Contraception

 Contraception options

-There are many different types of contraception and none of them are perfect.
-You need to explore the contraceptions available to determine which one is right for you depending on your health and circumstances.
-Some methods of contraception can be used to prevent sexually transmitted infections (STIs) and unwanted pregnancies.
+There are many different types of contraception and it is important to find the right options that work best for you.
+Some methods of contraception, like condoms, are also used to prevent sexually transmitted infections (STIs) and unwanted pregnancies.

 Advice and information about contraception